sumitNITS/DevOps/README.md

 # DevOps
-This repository is created for storing devops related notes
+This repository is created for devops related notes